 But, better, and (so much) more memorable, sticking in your mind, burned there forever, is what does satisfy completely.
 So good, too good almost the words leave us unable to describe what we feel.
 Feelings throughout the entire body.
 It is the energy running from head to toe, the *tingling* left at the end of fingertips, the involuntary smiles that curve lips upwards.
 The increase in heart rate and explosion from tongue to thought and back again.

 I told a girlfriend once, “I love your smile.”

 She said, “Thank you.”

-But we have a strange relationship with food in this country – this country of excesses, too much or too little.
-Overindulge (it’s my right) to obesity and diabetes, or cut out completely (so gluten-free this week, so vegan, so not eating today…) while not understanding the true good and beauty that can come from a meal.
+But we have a strange relationship with food in this country – this country of excesses, either too much or too little.
+Overindulge (“it’s my right”) to the point of obesity and diabetes, or cut out completely (gluten-free by choice this week, or vegan, or just not eating today…) while not understanding the true, tangible good and the beauty that comes from a meal.

-Conversely, we have a strange relationship with sex in this country as well.
+Conversely, and perhaps unsurprisingly, we have a strange relationship with sex in this country as well.

 My roommate in college lived in a room right next door to mine.
 It was a small house near campus.
-The sounds of him having sex with his boyfriend and me having sex with my girlfriend would blend together in a beautiful chorus (symphony?) of cross-gender pleasure.
-And after we would eat together at the table, in varying states of undressed still tingling and warm.
-Eating.
-Laughing.
+The sounds of him having sex with his boyfriend and me having sex with my girlfriend would blend together in a beautiful chorus (or a symphony) of cross-gender pleasure.
+And after we would eat together at the table, in varying states of undressed still humming and warm.
+Eating and laughing.
 What had transpired moments before no longer as important than the state of perpetual bliss and hunger we had found ourselves in.

 The frying pan sizzling with eggs.
 Toast in the toaster.
 A frozen pizza in the oven.
 Anything, really, on a college student’s budget, that we had in the house put onto plates to be eaten, fingers, crumbs, wiping sweat leftover on brows, underneath the single light at the kitchen table/in the kitchen.